Parenting Time & Visitiation

 Free Initial Consultation

-Our Minneapolis custody lawyers specialize in all aspects of child custody and family law, including parenting time and visitation.
-We can also provide more information on child support and how this is impacting by parenting time/visitation.
-Let the team at Goldstein Law Office assess your case and determine the best plan of action to take.
+US custody lawyers specialize in all aspects of child custody and family law, including parenting time and visitation.
+Lawyers can also provide more information on child support and how this is impacting by parenting time/visitation.
+Let the US lawyers assess your case and determine the best plan of action to take.

 Parenting time refers to the scheduled times each week for each parent to spend time with the child.
 For example, the mother may have the child Monday through Friday, while the father may have parenting time for two hours on Wednesday night (the reverse could also be true).
 Parenting time plans include regular routine access for summer, holidays, non school days and vacation days.
 Having a routine in place is not only good for the parents in terms of scheduling work and babysitters, but it is also good for the child.
 A regular routine that involves spending time with both Mom and Dad provides him or her with the best possible situation.